dc-lang/dcmake/README.md

 # dcmake
-Kinda like makefile but for DC (written in DC btw)
+Kinda like makefile but for DC, written in DC

+Uses lua to configure your DC project